COVID-19 Guide for Waste Operations

 CDC Guidance on Masks

-Is it safe for Drivers, Helpers, Operators and Sorters to handle MSW or Recycling?
+Is it safe for drivers, helpers, operators and sorters to handle municipal solid waste or recycling?

 - Yes.
-Currently, the Centers for Disease Control and Prevention (CDC) and the World Health Organization (WHO) are not calling for any additional steps to handle MSW or recycling.
+Currently, the CDC and the World Health Organization (WHO) are not calling for any additional steps to handle municipal solid waste or recycling.

 - Waste handling is not a disease pathway and has not been identified as needing any special precaution by the WHO or CDC.